seng637-Winter/seng637-a1-ESDiep/seng637-a1-group2.md

 For the exploratory testing phase, we first thoroughly read the system requirements and drafted a shortlist of features to test.
 In our shortlist, we included the following features to be tested:

-●	Test that the customer must include a valid ATM card and valid PIN, to be verified by the bank ●	Ensure customer can perform more than one transaction ●	Ensure customer can withdrawal from any suitable account in multiples of $20 ●	Ensure a customer can transfer between accounts
+-	Test that the customer must include a valid ATM card and valid PIN, to be verified by the bank
+-	Ensure customer can perform more than one transaction
+-	Ensure customer can withdrawal from any suitable account in multiples of $20
+-	Ensure a customer can transfer between accounts
-●	Ensure customer can abort a transaction
+-	Ensure customer can abort a transaction
-●	Ensure customer can make a balance inquiry to any account linked ●	Ensure a failed transaction is handled correctly - customer can time out envelope OR  press cancel ●	Ensure the card will be permanently retained after 3 invalid PIN entries ●	Ensure failure of a transaction displays message and prompts user for another transaction ●	Ensure printed receipt is valid
+-	Ensure customer can make a balance inquiry to any account linked
+-	Ensure a failed transaction is handled correctly - customer can time out envelope OR  press cancel
+-	Ensure the card will be permanently retained after 3 invalid PIN entries
+-	Ensure failure of a transaction displays message and prompts user for another transaction
+-	Ensure printed receipt is valid
     -	Successful transaction
     -	Date
     -	Time
     -	Machine location
     -	Type of transaction
--	accounts
+    -	Accounts
--	amount
+    -	Amount
     -	Ending and available balance
-●	Ensure servicing is valid - on and off switch
+-	Ensure servicing is valid - on and off switch
-●	Ensure logging transactions works
+-	Ensure logging transactions works

 From this list, we executed tests for each function and tried various edge cases and regular use cases to extensively test each feature.
 We documented any bugs we found in our pairs and convened as a group to evaluate the system’s bugs.
 We performed the extensive exploratory testing phases separately as groups